ietf-tapswg/draft-ietf-taps-transport-security/draft-pauly-transport-security.md

 ### Protocol Description

-tcpcrypt extends TCP to enable opportunistic encryption between the two ends of a TCP connection.
+tcpcrypt extends TCP to enable opportunistic encryption between the two ends of a TCP connection {{I-D.ietf-tcpinc-tcpcrypt}}.
 It is a type of TCP Encryption Protocol (TEP).
 The use of a TEP is negotiated using TCP headers during the initial TCP handshake.
 Negotiating a TEP also involves agreeing upon a key exchange algorithm.
 If and when a TEP is negotiated, the tcpcrypt key exchange occurs within the data segments of